The Best Indian Restaurants in Cape Town

 Location: 54 Beach Road, Muizenberg | 142 Main Road, Plumstead

 Hours: Mon-Sun: 12h00–21h00

-Good to know: The interleading lounge has a fireplace, perfect for enjoying an after dinner nightcap.
+Good to know: the interleading lounge has a fireplace – perfect for enjoying a nightcap.

-Why you’ll love it: The food is generous and honest, making for a fuss-free night out.
+Why you’ll love it: generous portions and honest food, making for a fuss-free night out.

-What we loved: The highly recommended Prawn Korma in a white sauce.
+What we loved: the highly-recommended Prawn Korma in a cashew nut gravy.

 Contact: 021 674 7186

 This casual eatery has a menu that features an extensive Indian curry section, along with Punjab specialties, Tandoori and more.
 Of all the delicious offerings, word on the street is that their kebabs are truly special.

 Good to know: the naan is delicious – be sure to get a few.